Online Low Rank Matrix Completion: OCTAL Algorithm

 But, initially $\ca{C}_1,\ca{C}_2$ are unknown, so all users are {\em unlabelled} i.e., their cluster is unknown.
 In each phase (the outer loop indexed by $\ell$), Algorithm~\ref{algo:phased_elim} tries to label at least a few unlabelled users correctly.
 This is achieved by progressively refining estimate $\widetilde{\fl{Q}}$ of the reward matrix $\fl{P}$ restricted to the unlabelled users and all items (Step 12).
 Subsequently, unlabelled users for which the difference in maximum and minimum reward (inferred from estimated reward matrix) is large are labelled (Step 19).
 At the same time, in Step $13$ users labelled in previous phases are partitioned into two clusters (denoted by $\ca{M}^{(\ell,1)}$ and $\ca{M}^{(\ell,2)}$) and for each of them, the algorithm refines an estimate of two distinct sub-matrices of the reward matrix $\fl{P}$ by recommending items only from a refined set ($\ca{N}^{(\ell,1)}$ and $\ca{N}^{(\ell,2)}$ respectively) containing the best item ($j_{\max}$ or $j_{\min}$).
 We also identify a small set of \textit{good} items for each labelled user (including users labelled in previous phases), which correspond to large estimated rewards.
 We partition all these users into two clusters ($\ca{M}^{(\ell+1,1)}$ and $\ca{M}^{(\ell+1,2)}$) such that the set of \textit{good} items for users in different clusters are disjoint.
 We can prove that such a partitioning is possible; users in same cluster have same sign of user embedding.

 We also prove that the set of good items contain the best item for each labelled user ($j_{\max}$ or $j_{\min}$).
 So, after each phase, for each cluster of users, we compute the intersection of \textit{good} items over all users in the cluster.
 This subset of items (\textit{joint good} items) must contain the best item for that cluster and therefore we can discard the other items (Step 20).
 We can show that all items in the set of \textit{joint good} items ($\ca{N}^{(\ell+1,1)}$ and $\ca{N}^{(\ell+1,2)}$) have rewards which is close to the reward of the best item.
 Therefore the algorithm suffers small regret if for each group of labelled users, the algorithm recommends items from the set of \textit{joint good} items (Step 13) in the next phase.
 We can further show that for the set of unlabelled users, the difference in rewards between the best item and worst item is small and hence the regret for such users is small, irrespective of the recommended item (Step 12).
 Note that until the number of labelled users is sufficiently large, we do not consider them separately (Step 21).
 A crucial part of our analysis is to show that for any subset of users and items considered in Step 5, the number of rounds sufficient to recover a good estimate of the expected reward sub-matrix is small irrespective of the number of considered items (if the number of users is sufficiently large).

-\begin{rmk}[Computational comparison] In general OCTAL (Alg. \ref{algo:phased_elim}) is computationally faster than the ETC Algorithm (Alg. \ref{algo:p1}) with a higher exploration length.
-This is because OCTAL eliminates large chunks of items in every phase and therefore has to solve easier optimization problems; on the other hand, ETC has to solve a low rank matrix completion problem in $\s{MN}$ variables that becomes slower with the exploration length (datapoints). \end{rmk}
+\begin{rmk}[Practical considerations] In general OCTAL (Alg. \ref{algo:phased_elim}) is computationally faster than the ETC Algorithm (Alg. \ref{algo:p1}) with a higher exploration length.
+This is because OCTAL eliminates large chunks of items in every phase and therefore has to solve easier optimization problems; on the other hand, ETC has to solve a low rank matrix completion problem in $\s{MN}$ variables that becomes slower with the exploration length (datapoints).
+Moreover, OCTAL algorithm runs in phases with the initial phases being very small; hence the users do not have to wait for a long time to even get personalized recommendations like in ETC. These features make OCTAL much more practical than ETC. \end{rmk}